mossbanay/Psychology-3-4/Questions/Chapter3.md

 Traditionally sleep is thought to be a period of low brain activity, but during REM sleep your brain acts like it is fully awake with brain wave patterns similar to those expected in normal waking consciousness.

 # Learning Activity 3.3

+#### Participant 1

+##### Stage of sleep: NREM Stage 2
+##### Evidence:

+Multiple indicators suggest that the participant was in NREM Stage 2 sleep.
+The EEG patterns show K-complexes which are characteristic of NREM Stage 2 sleep.
+Along with medium amplitude medium frequency theta waves that also characteristic of NREM Stage 2 sleep.
+The participant is observed to be aware of their surroundings while asleep reporting that they heard a smash on the floor of the researchers office, and they report feeling like they were 'just dozing'.

+#### Participant 2

+##### Stage of sleep: REM Sleep
+##### Evidence:

+Physiological measures including heartrate and blood pressure show that the participant has a high level of activity.
+The EEG pattern describes beta-like waves.
+The EOG pattern shows frequent eye movements, a key characteristic of REM sleep.
+A key observation recorded is that the participant reported vividly detailed dreams.

+#### Participant 3

+##### Stage of sleep: NREM Stage 4
+##### Evidence:

+Physiological signs all report very low levels of activity.
+The EEG shows high amplitude low frequency delta waves, that most often occur during NREM Stage 4 sleep.
+Limited eye movement and almost complete muscle relaxation are also associated with Stage 4.
+The participant was observed to be very difficult to awake, and was seen to be disoriented after being woken.
+The participant also reports having a limited recall of dreaming.

 # Learning Activity 3.5

+#### Briefly describe two general trends in the pattern and proportions of NREM and REM sleep across the lifespan.

+Both NREM and REM sleep are longest after birth and begin to plateau mid adolescence.
+REM sleep is longest during infancy and drops off during adolescence.
+NREM sleep peaks during the largest stage of growth between the ages of 2 to 5 years of age, and remains elevated until the end of puberty.
+The proportion of REM sleep to NREM sleep tends to stay relatively over adulthood and old age, although total sleep requirement shortens towards old age.

+#### Compare and contrast sleep-wake patterns of children, adolescents and adults with reference of two distinguishing features of each lifespan stage.

+Adolescents undergo a hormonally induced sleep-wake cycle shift, with their biological clocks moving back by about 1 to 2 hours.
+As a result of this, adolescents typically find it easier to stay up later but more difficult to wake up in the morning.
+They require a total of about 9 hours of sleep a night.
+This is substaintially longer than the 7-8 hours requirement for adults, and shorter than the 8-10 requirement for children.

+---

+#### Explain the meaning of the term sleep-wake cycle shift

+A sleep-wake cycle shift occurs when the bodys biological clock is out of sync with real time

+#### Briefly describe the sleep-wake cycle shift that occurs during adolescence

+During adolescence, hormonal changes occur that result in melatonin being released later at night than in other stages of development.
+This leads their biological clock to be able 1-2 hours behind real-time, resulting in them feeling sleepy later than other age groups.

+#### What are three potential consequences of this shift?

+Adolescents may find it difficult to concerntrate at school as a result of sleep deprivation.
+They may also be more irritable and more experience drifting off into sleep during the day.

+#### To what extent may it be possible to readjust or compensate for this shift?
+Explain your answer

+Engaging in good sleep hygiene trains the body to be closer to real-time and allows adolescence to get off to sleep quicker, resulting in a longer period of sleep.
+Proposals have been made to also move school start times later in order to compensate for the shifted sleep cycle.

+---

+#### Explain the meaning of delayed onset of sleep

+Delayed onset of sleep is simply a inability to fall asleep at an ideal time whether it be due to hormonal changes, social stimulation or drug use.

+#### Explain the meaning of sleep debt

+Sleep debt is sleep that has been missed and is now 'owed'.

 # Learning Activity 3.6
 # Learning Activity 3.9
 # Learning Activity 3.10